-The Prometheus Trust is planning to run fortnightly philosophy session in Bristol on Wednesday evening from 7.30 to 9pm at:
+The Prometheus Trust runs fortnightly philosophy sessions in Bristol on Wednesday evenings from 7.30 to 9pm at:

 Hydra Bookshop, 34 Old Market, Bristol, BS2 0EZ.